extremeFunk/WakeApp/ReadMe.md

 # WakeApp
-This project is an alarm clock application which run on Android, Windows and Mac.

-The user is subscribing to an account and can sync multiple alarm events across different device under their account.
+This application is a multi-device alarm clock that synchronize the timing and behavior of alarm events across different devices (Android, Windows and Mac platforms) communicating through a RESTful web service.

+Users our subscribing to an account and register their devices.
+Alarm event than can be synchronized between the devises with fixed time intervals (or simultaneously) and can be set from any of device.

-The project utilizes Gradle as building tool. the project has:
+The project utilizes Gradle as a building tool.
+It implements:

-  * RestApi server (using Spring boot).
+  * RESTful web service (using Spring boot).
-  * Android client and UI.
+  * Android Mobile application.
-  *	Windows/Mac client and UI (using Javafx).
+  *	Windows/Mac Desktop application (using JavaFx).

-The is project structured by modules which form a dependency relationship between them:
+This is a modular Gradle project.
+Both server and client side utilize common code (found in the “core” module) and both mobile and desktop application share common code as well (found in the “app” module).

+Below is the outline of the module dependency relationship:

   *	core
     *	common code
-    * (folder is found under restapi)
+    * (the folder is found under restapi folder)
   *	app
     *	client side abstraction
     *	dependencies -> core